 Perhaps the most common misconception about the Immaculate Conception is that it refers to the conception of Christ, rather than the conception of His mother, Mary.
-It should be a simple mistake to avoid: After all, we celebrate the Solemnity of the Immaculate Conception on December 8 and Christmas, the Nativity of Christ, only 17 days later!
+It should be a simple mistake to avoid: After all, we celebrate the Solemnity of the Immaculate Conception on December 8 (see When Is Immaculate Conception 2013? for an important exception in 2013) and Christmas, the Nativity of Christ, only 17 days later!

 The Gospel reading for the Feast of the Immaculate Conception may have something to do with this misconception.
 Luke 1:26-38 is the story of the Annunciation, when the angel Gabriel announced to Mary that she had been chosen to be the Mother of Our Lord.
 That sounds more tied to the Christmas story than to the circumstances of Mary's own conception, doesn't it?

 The reason the Church has chosen this passage for the Feast of the Immaculate Conception, however, is because of Gabriel's greeting to Mary: "Hail, full of grace!
 The Lord is with you."

 To be "full of grace" means to be free from sin.
 Adam and Eve were full of grace, but after their Fall, all of mankind was born into their sin—what we call Original Sin.
 After Christ's death and resurrection, we who believe can be freed from Original Sin by Baptism and kept free from sin through sanctifying grace.